aquasecurity/microscanner/README.md

 ### Adding microscanner to your Dockerfile
 The following lines add microscanner to a Dockerfile, and execute it.

-**TODO!!
-NOTES FOR BETA TESTERS** The latest version of microscanner is not yet in place at https://get.aquasec.com.
-Instead, you'll need a local copy of the microscanner binary, which you can download from the Releases page in this GitHub repo.
-Once you have downloaded it to your local directory, instead of ```ADD https://get.aquasec.com/microscanner``` use ```COPY microscanner /microscanner```

 ```
 ADD https://get.aquasec.com/microscanner
 RUN chmod +x microscanner